 - Prepare the chicken: Rub chicken breasts with olive oil and season with paprika, salt, black pepper and garlic powder.

-- Place on a large rimmed baking sheet and top each chicken breast with 1 tablespoon of grated Parmesan cheese.
+- Place the chicken on a large rimmed baking sheet (line with parchment paper for easy clean up) and top each chicken breast with 1 tablespoon of grated Parmesan cheese.

 - Next, combine the broccoli, peppers and onion in a large bowl.
 Add the olive oil and spices and toss to get everything well coated.